btkostner/infrastructure/cluster/core/monitoring/prometheus/README.md

 # Prometheus

 The cluster runs mimir for all of the Prometheus like needs, however not everything is updated to work with it.
-As such, we have a very simple nginx reverse proxy that redirects everything to the `mimir-gateway:80/prometheus` route.
+As such, we run a very light prometheus install that just reads from upstream mimir.

+See this comment for more details: https://github.com/lensapp/lens/issues/909#issuecomment-2402819075